LVCVA board bans gifts, limits travel for its members

 The new policies remove a $400 limit on accepting gifts and no longer encourage board members to travel abroad on LVCVA business unless they have expertise that can assist staff on a trip.

-The changes also come after prosecutors have filed felony theft charges against three former LVCVA executives, including retired longtime CEO Rossi Ralenkotter, over the mishandling of $90,000 in Southwest Airlines gift cards bought by the agency between 2012 and 2017.
+Tuesday’s board action also comes after prosecutors have filed felony theft charges against three former LVCVA executives, including retired longtime CEO Rossi Ralenkotter, over the mishandling of $90,000 in Southwest Airlines gift cards bought by the agency between 2012 and 2017.

-Board Chairman Larry Brown said last week that the decision reflected ongoing efforts by new CEO Steve Hill to change the convention authority’s free-spending culture.
+Following a policy committee meeting last week, Board Chairman Larry Brown said the tougher rules reflect ongoing efforts by new CEO Steve Hill to change the convention authority’s free-spending culture.

 “We’ve reached that point in time where the transparency, the accountability — these things are at a high level right now, and I think (the new) board policy does a lot to get there,” said Brown, who also is a county commissioner.